+Progress/Outcomes Challenges

-Progress/Outcomes Challenges 100% of family Engagement staff completed 64% of Child Family Educators are newly hired training on the CCR and its use in identifying since March 2018.
-Of these (7), only 1 individual had the needs of the families.
-The family previous Head Start experience. engagement team plans include Goal Setting and relationship building based upon PFCE to ensure staff are supporting families in meeting their goals.
+100% of family engagement staff completed 64% of Child Family Educators are newly hired

+training on the CCR's Strengths, Needs, and since March 2018.
+Of these seven, only one

+Interests (SNIP) Survey and its use in identifying individual had previous Head Start experience.

+the needs of the families.
+The family

+engagement team plans include Goal Setting and

+relationship building based upon PFCE to

+ensure staff are supporting families in meeting

+their goals.

+Year 3 2019-2020

+93% of School Based of families developed and made progress on family partnership agreement goals

+and 7% of families declined to complete one.

+Progress/Outcomes Challenges